obedondimu/problem-solving/javascript/readme.md

 #----------------------------------------#

 #----------------------------------------#

 Question 2

 Level 1

 Question:
-Write a program which can compute the factorial of a given numbers.
+Write a program which can compute the factorial of a given number.
-The results should be printed in a comma-separated sequence on a single line.
 Suppose the following input is supplied to the program:
 8
 Then, the output should be:
 40320

+How to:
+Create an input on html that receives the number and a button with the text calculate For numbers less that 0 it should show an error in red reading, 'Numbers must be >= to 0'

 #----------------------------------------#

 #----------------------------------------#

 Question 3

 Level 1

 Question: